Aran-Fey/programming-advice/source/readable-code.rst

 Improvement #1: Consistent formatting and PEP 8
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The first thing you'll notice when you look at this code is that it's a giant block of text.
+Every single line is full of code, except
+the one after the function definition.
+Just looking at this feels suffocating.
+I'm not exaggerating when I say that it's *extremely* important
+to have plenty of empty lines in your code.
+Using some empty lines to split this massive chunk of text into smaller pieces will make it much
+easier to digest.
+Good places to insert empty lines are after loops and ``if`` statements.

+That's the most obvious issue, but there's more.
 If you take a closer look at the code, you'll notice how inconsistent its formatting is:

 * Sometimes there are spaces around operators (like in ``c2 == 'Rock'``), sometimes there aren't (``c2=='Paper'``), and sometimes there's one (``c1 =='Scissors'``).
 * Sometimes there's a space after function names (``print ('Player 2 wins!')``) and other times there's not (``Outcome()``).